swarmstack/swarmstack/README.md

 ## NETWORK URLs

 Below is mainly for documentation.
-After installing swarmstack below, just connect to https://swarmhost of any Docker swarm node and authenticate with your ADMIN_PASSWORD to view the links below
+After installing swarmstack, just connect to https://swarmhost of any Docker swarm node and authenticate with your ADMIN_PASSWORD to view the links below

 DevOps Tools    | Connection URL<br>(proxied by Caddy) | Source / Image
 --------------- | --------------------------------- | --------------